 Children visit different areas of the Botanic Garden in groups and complete a simple booklet about what they see and do.

 - In the classroom area the children plant seeds in individual pots to take back to school

 - Herbs- they match artefacts to the herbs used to make them

-- Woodland - they do bark and leaf rubbings
+- Woodland - bark and leaf rubbings

-- Rainforest- they match products to plants
+- Rainforest- matching products to plants

 Groups usually complete three activity topics in the morning and two in the afternoon.